manuelbomi/GCP-Vertex-AI-Application---Model-Training-and-Deployment-with-AutoML/README.md

 ![Image](https://github.com/user-attachments/assets/7abb53e2-00ea-4710-99c2-927f2b859042)

 ##### Associate the project to a billing account
-In this discourse, we also provided details about the cost implication of using Vertex AI to train the model an ddeploy it.
+In this discourse, we also provide details about the cost implication of using Vertex AI to train and deploy the model.
 The cost implication shall provide some relative guidance regarding cost to developers.

 ![Image](https://github.com/user-attachments/assets/3fe94f99-994d-44fa-894e-1e6bf6a6945d)